 Then there are the artemisias.
 One in particular, Artemisia genipi, lends its aroma to genepy, a sweet, alcohol-based digestive tonic.
 The yellow gentian (Gentiana lutea) also has digestive properties, but you must be very careful: it is quite similar to the white hellebore (Veratrum album), which is poisonous.
 The difference between them lies in their leaves, which are opposite and paired in Gentiana lutea, with five veins that diverge towards the borders, and are never furry.
 Instead, Veratrum album has alternating leaves at various heights along the stem, the veins are numerous and parallel and the leaves are thickly furred on the underside.
 When they are in bloom, it is easy to tell them apart: the hellebore’s flowers are small and greenish, arranged in a spiral, while the gentian’s are larger, yellow and arranged in concentric circles.

 Cover image: ©Antonio Furingo

 Schede piante: Valle d’Aosta

-It is a small shrub that flowers as soon as the snow starts to melt.
+A small bush that flowers as soon as the snow melts.

-The fruit of the Daphne mezereum is a bright red drupe, which is approximately 1 cm in diameter.
-It is extremely poisonous for mammals if ingested, but not for birds.
+The fruit of the spurge laurel is a brilliant red drupe, about a centimeter in diameter: it is poisonous to eat for mammals, but not for birds.

 Synonymous: Saxifraga exarata subsp. moschata (Wulfen) Cavill.